2/19/2025

 Vice President of Investor Relations

+Perfect.
 Thank you very much.
 And thank you.
-Thank you everyone.
+Thank you, everyone.
 We'd like to thank everyone for listening today.
 As always, we're available after the call for any follow-up questions.
-Daryl, please go ahead and close up the call.
+Darrell, please go ahead and close out the call.

 speaker